 The Workers’ Compensation & Rehabilitation Act 2003 and associated Regulations govern the procedural requirements for bringing and pursuing a Common Law Claim for Damages, as well as the awards of damages in relation to work injury claims in Queensland.

 Navigating the provisions of the Workers’ Compensation & Rehabilitation Act 2003 and Regulations can be quite complex!

 It is therefore important that you obtain legal advice with respect to what compensation entitlements you may have under such legislation and here at The Personal Injury Lawyers we can provide you with this advice.

-As indicated above, if you decide to proceed with a Common Law Claim, there are a number of steps that need to be taken under workers' compensation legislation before your claim can proceed into the Court realm.
+If you decide to proceed with a Common Law Claim, there are a number of steps that need to be taken under workers’ compensation legislation before your claim can proceed into the Court realm.

 The purpose of this is so that you and Workcover Queensland (or the self-insurer) can try to resolve your claim without the need to progress to litigation (bringing a claim in a Court of Law).